Ramneek82810/Traffic-Sign-AI/README.md

 - Pooling Layers: Reduce dimensions while retaining key information 📏.

--Dense Layers: Perform classification with softmax activation 🎯.
+- Dense Layers: Perform classification with softmax activation 🎯.

 ## 📦 Installation ⚙️
 Follow these steps to set up the project on your local machine: